chauvm/timetravel/notes.md

 Approach 2: We can have a version field, which is an increasing integer to represent users in the UI.

-I chose approach 2 for ease of implementation, but there will be concerns around how to guarantee that versions are set correctly.
+_I chose approach 2 for ease of implementation_, but there will be concerns around how to guarantee that versions are set or incremented correctly.

 2. How to effectively accumulate fields across a record's versions?
 2.1 Merge updates one by one starting from the beginning at runtime